 Compared to the period 2005-2009, there was a general increase in the overall survival of both male and female colorectal cancer patients in 2010-2014.
 This was particularly so for the Chinese males, Malay and Indian females.
-However, there was a slight decrease in the survival of Malay males.
 All age groups experienced an increase in survival in both genders (Table 6.3.4).